iiabdulrazak/silver-scraper/README.md

 - Total Cases (for the selected countries)
 - Total Deaths (for the selected countries)
 - Total Recovery (for the selected countries)

+### We are keeping tracing the flow chart of the countries